phc5/next-portfolio/_posts/technology/rust-lang.md

   println!("These are the values in the tuple {}, {}, and {}", x, y, one);
 ```

 This example is contrived but notice the underscore.
-I tried to just destructure the first two elements, but the compiler threw an error telling me it `expected a tuple with 3 elements, found one with 2 elements`.
+I tried to destructure the first two elements, but the compiler threw an error telling me it `expected a tuple with 3 elements, found one with 2 elements`.
 So if you are not using an element, you can denote it via an underscore.

 An array is another way to store a collection of values, but unlike tuples, elements in an array must be the same type.
 Arrays in Rust are different from arrays in JavaScript because Rust arrays are defined with a fixed length: once defined they can't grow or shrink in size.
 Rust has a Vector type which behaves more like JavaScript arrays in that it is allowed to grow and shrink in size.